serverless/serverless/CONTRIBUTING.md

 # Our Code of Conduct

 Finally, to make sure you have a pleasant experience while being in our welcoming community, please read our [code of conduct](CODE_OF_CONDUCT.md).
-It outlines our core values and believes and will make working together with a happier experience.
+It outlines our core values and beliefs and will make working together a happier experience.

 Thanks again for being a contributor to the Serverless Community :tada:!